This site requires a more recent version of Adobe Flash Player to function properly.

 Higher profitability compared to downstream activities like refining

 Although, the revenues attributed to crude oil and NGL production are less when compared to downstream businesses like refined product sales, the profitability is much higher.
-We estimate that EBITDA margins for crude oil and NGL production were a little over 34% in 2013 compared to only 2.9% for refined product sales.
+We estimate that EBITDA margins for crude oil and NGL production were a little over 52.7% in 2014 compared to just around 0.8% for refined product sales.

 Increasing costs associated with upstream activities